Meet the Team

 Erica has been active in the agriculture community since her youth when she participated in 4-H in Franklin County.
 After years working in youth development, Erica found her way to a vegetable farm in the suburbs of Boston.
 Erica and her partner, Dave Allen, started Rustic Roots Farm in 2013; providing weekly farm shares to the community and selling directly to the public at the Farmington Farmers’ Market.
 Erica has participated in the MOFGA Journeyperson program, and served on boards for both Franklin County Cooperative Extension, and Maine Food Strategy.
 Learn more about Rustic Roots Farm on their facebook page: https://www.facebook.com/RusticRootsFarm/

-As the executive director of the United Way of the Tri-Valley Area since 2008 and a dedicated member of the steering committee, Lisa focuses community-based, collaborative initiatives to improve community connectedness, engaged isolated people in becoming contributing citizens, and improved access to resources.
+As the executive director of the United Way of the Tri-Valley Area since 2008 and a dedicated member of the steering committee, Lisa focuses on community-based, collaborative initiatives to improve community connectedness, engage isolated people in becoming contributing citizens, and improve access to resources.
 She has served on many community boards throughout her professional life, including GFFC, the University of Maine at Farmington Board of Visitors which she chaired and the RSU 9 school board.
 Lisa has received a number of awards for her community engagement efforts including the Governor’s service award for Excellence in Volunteer Administration in 2013.

 Born and raised in Mobile, AL, Amanda moved to Maine in 2014.
 She works as an accountant for a small office in Phillips and recently served as a Financial Trustee and Treasurer of Old South Church in Farmington.
 Amanda is in the process of completing her post-Baccalaureate degree in Accounting through the University of Maine in Augusta.
 Amanda lives in Farmington with her wife, Mary.